-- Explain why it is important to help parents and students connect with your class blog.
+- Explain why it’s important to help parents and students connect with your class blog.

-- Show common problems parents and students have locating class blogs on the Internet.
+- Show common problems parents and students have locating class blogs.

-- Provide 9 simple ways you can help parents and students find and use your class blog.
+- Suggest 21 ways you can help parents and students find and use your class blog.

-If you want to get the most out of your class blog you need to help parent and students connect with, understand how to use your blog and easily find your class blog.
+If you want to get the most out of your class blog, you need to help parent and students easily find your blog and engage with it.

 It’s quite common for educators new to blogging to assume their class blog is easily found using Google or that students will write the blog URL correctly in their notebook.
-These are bad approaches and decrease the chances they will be able to find your class blog.
+There is too much room for error with these approaches.

 In the examples below the correct URL is mrswaters.edublogs.org.
 Each example is a common mistake we see in blog URLs sent to Edublogs support.